GitauHarrison/notes/file_upload_in_flask.md

 This article covers:

 1. Accepting file uploads
-2. File Submissions in Flask
+2. File Submission in Flask
 3. Securing uploaded files
 4. Consuming uploaded files

-**NOTE: The assumption is you have a basic understanding of how to create forms manually, as I will not be reviewing manual creation of files, but rather focus on how to render forms that are styled using `flask-bootstrap`.**
+**NOTE: The assumption is you have a basic understanding of how to create forms manually, as I will not be reviewing manual creation of forms, but rather focus on how to render forms that are styled using `flask-bootstrap`.**

 ### 1. Acccepting File Uploads